michaeldeistler/michaeldeistler.github.io/_posts/2018-09-27-Bernstein-Conf.markdown

 ---

 ## Attended Workshops
-I thereby attended the following two workshops and heard intriguing talks by the following speakers:
+I thereby attended the following two workshops:

 ### Learning and recall of sequences
 * Claudia Clopath: One-shot learning of sequences in hippocampus
 * Wulfram Gerstner: Synfire chains are fast, easy, and costly: the challenge of slow sequences in spiking neural networks